-All DMA applicants who perform a live audition must take a written examination on the weekend of their live audition (Exception: Applicants to programs in Choral Music, Early Music, and Sacred Music are not required to take the Graduate Record Examination (GRE), and are thus NOT required to take this written examination).
+All DMA applicants who perform a live audition must also take a Doctoral Academic Admission Examination on the weekend of their live audition (Exception: Applicants to programs in Choral Music, Early Music, and Sacred Music are required to take the Graduate Record Examination (GRE), and are thus NOT required to take this written examination).
 Exams are offered on all audition weekends, and specific exam times are announced in December or early January.

 In order to allow for sufficient time to both perform the audition and take the examination, DMA applicants who are invited for a live audition must plan to be available for the full weekend of auditions (i.e., all day Saturday and all day Sunday).

 The written examination will be administered in two sequential sections:

 - Conceptual Essay: Applicants will be given an essay prompt about an issue or issues in the music profession today.
 Applicants will be asked to write a short essay exploring various aspects of the topic(s) introduced by the prompt, responding to specific questions and drawing on their own experience, knowledge, and opinions as appropriate.

 - Analytical Essay: Applicants will be given a scholarly/literary text on a music-related topic.
 Applicants will be asked to respond in essay form to a series of analytical questions relating to the text provided.
 The analytical issues may concern basic music theory (possibly with reference to a short example in musical notation), music history, and/or aesthetics.

 Applicants will be given a total of three hours to complete both sections of the examination.
 The examination will be administered in a computer lab, where applicants will type their responses on the computer terminals provided.
 Online access will be disabled during the examination and use of personal electronic devices will not be permitted.
-Applicants will use an unmarked hard-copy dictionary (English/foreign language), which the examination proctor may inspect at the start of examination.
+Applicants may use an unmarked hard-copy dictionary (English/foreign language), which the examination proctor may inspect at the start of examination.